-Fátima Candé graduated from the University of Aveiro, Portugal, with a BA in Modern Languages and Literatures – Portuguese and French Teaching, in 2000.
-She completed her Master's degree in Teaching Portuguese as a Second and Foreign Language at the New University of Lisbon, Portugal, in 2008.
-Before joining the Department of Hispanic Studies in January 2010, Fátima Candé taught Portuguese Language, Literature and Culture in Secondary School and Portuguese Language as a Second and Foreign Language to adults in Portugal.
+Before joining the Department of Hispanic Studies, Fátima Candé taught Portuguese Language, Literature and Culture in Secondary School and Portuguese Language as a Second and Foreign Language to adults in Portugal.
 She has also taught French as a Foreign Language in Secondary School and to adults.
 Fátima has extensive experience of producing course materials and delivering Teacher Training programmes in the Portuguese former colonies, Guinea-Bissau and Mozambique.

-She is currently doing her PhD research on National Identity in the literature of Guinea-Bissau.
+Fátima is currently doing her PhD research on Literature and National Identity in Guinea-Bissau.
 Her research interrogates national identity in Guinea-Bissau through the analysis of representations of modern literature, encompassing the contestation of the language of national literature and the use of Creole language as a form of resisting colonial grand narratives.
-She also considers issues of Guinea-Bissau identity; female Interrogation of national space and the place of European Heritage in Guinea-Bissau Literature; oral literature; diaspora literature and memory.
-Fátima also has a long-standing interest in the influence of socio-cultural factors on the usage, learning and teaching of Portuguese in different settings, notably those where it has the status of official language, thus raising questions about the relationship between language and identity
+She also engages with issues of Guinea-Bissau identity; female Interrogation of national space and the place of European Heritage in Guinea-Bissau Literature; oral literature; diaspora literature and memory.
+Fátima presented a paper based on this research at the ASA 56th Annual Meeting held in Baltimore, MD, November 21-24, 2013, entitled “Odete Semedo: Literature, an Interrogation of National Identity in Guinea-Bissau”.
+Fátima also has a long-standing interest in the influence of socio-cultural factors on the usage, learning and teaching of Portuguese in different settings, notably those where it has the status of official language, thus raising questions about the relationship between language and identity.

 2011 - 2013 - Member of the Photo Story group organised by Basque, Catalan, Galician and Portuguese language tutors – I was responsible for the Portuguese language group.
 (Four chapters created in the four languages + translation into English).